-You can make a difference by making some environmentally-conscious choices while living on campus.
+As you prepare to move into a residence hall, you can make a difference by making some environmentally-conscious choices while living on campus.
 See this virtual dorm room for some ideas on how to live green on campus.

-Many of these tips also apply if you live in an apartment or condo:
+Many of these tips also apply if you live in an apartment or condo.

 - Instead of buying a fridge or a microwave and hauling it to campus, consider the UI rental program. http://www.liveon.uiowa.edu/fridge-and-microwave-rental-program/

 - If you need a fridge in your room, make sure you don’t have one for each person –share one fridge instead.

 - Ask yourself if you really need a TV.
 Most students rely on watching streaming video on their laptop instead of hauling a bulky television to school.

 - If you must bring appliances to campus please make sure they’re Energy Star products.

 - During cooler months, close windows, drapes or blinds at night to keep in warmth.
 Open them during the day to benefit from the sun’s natural light and heat.
 During the warmer months, close windows, drapes and blinds during the day to shut out the sun and keep the room cooler.

 - Get several power strips for your room so that you can completely shut off appliances (including printers, computers, clocks, game consoles, etc.) when they’re not in use.
 This is especially important when you leave for the weekend or a break!

 - If you bring a lamp to school, make sure you use CFL or LED bulbs to save energy.
 Always turn off the lights when you leave the room!